Toby-exe/AfroFighter/README.md

 Upon entering a game mode, the arena with the players and their respective healthbars will be displayed.
 A prompt reading "3, 2, 1, FIGHT!" will be appear and the player(s) will be given control of their respective characters.

 As described in 2.2.1, 2.2.2, and 2.5, the players will have different moves they can make based on the set inputs.
 A combination of attacks can be used to damage the opposing player.
 The match continues until one of the player's healthbars reach 0% and that player is on the ground.
 The player that is still standing is the winner.
 This results in a prompt reading "Player 1/Player 2 Wins!" according to the appropriate player.
-If both players happen to take each other out at the same time
+If both players happen to take each other out at the same time the prompt will read "Draw" instead.

 After a winner is declared via the prompt, the user is sent back to the starting title screen.